BoldNight153/PetShelterRegistrySystem/README.md

 ReDoc is mounted in `frontend/src/docs/redoc-page.tsx` via dynamic import.
 The theme adapts to app mode (light/dark) and listens to `themechange` events.
 Dropdowns and code blocks have contrast tweaks for readability.

+## API docs endpoints

+- Public docs (OpenAPI + ReDoc): GET `/api-docs/latest` and JSON at `/api-docs/latest/openapi.json`
+- Admin-only docs: GET `/api-docs/admin/latest` and JSON at `/api-docs/admin/latest/openapi.json`
+  - Access requires a user with the `system_admin` role; routes are gated server-side.
+Enabled in all environments.

 ## Scripts

 Backend: